-How your brand manages returns is what could make or break your customer relationship.
-92% of buyers will shop at your store again if the returns process is fast and simple.
+How your brand manages returns could make or break your customer relationship.
+92% of buyers will shop at your store again if the returns process is fast and straightforward.

 For example, you can add a prepaid return label on packages to make the process less frustrating for the customer.
 You can also give customers a tracking number that lets them know when you receive the item.

-There are tools you can use that make managing returns simple, which we’ll get into below.
+There are tools you can use that simplify managing returns, which we’ll get into below.

 Manage Your Returns With a Shipping Tool